joel-foo/BTC-Dashboard/README.md

-# Your personal Bitcoin Core Dashboard
+## Bitcoin Core Dashboard

-# Watch the blocks come in with your personal block explorer LIVE!
+## Watch the blocks come in with your personal block explorer LIVE!

 The block explorer is updated as your node is synced - there is no need to refresh the page!